 Carbon fibre – Anti-Wrinkle System and Nano particles

-All of the models explained here have an X-Tapered head tube, which is 1.5″ at the bottom and a weight saving 11/8 at the top, which helps reduce weight whilst maintaining stiffness.
+All of the models explained here have an X-Tapered head tube, which is 1.5" at the bottom and a weight saving 11/8 at the top, thus helping to reduce weight whilst maintaining stiffness.

 Aluminium – hydro-forming and triple butted